ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 With {{site.data.keyword.vmware-service_full}}, you can quickly provision a complete VMware® by Broadcom virtual data center (VDC) environment and control the capacity that is used to run VMware workloads.

 You can enable regional compute high availability when you create a new single-tenant or multitenant VDC on a stretch vSAN™ workload cluster.
+For more information, see [Procedure to add stretch vSAN high availability clusters to VCF as a Service instances](/docs/vmware-service?topic=vmware-service-cluster-adding-deleting#cluster-adding-deleting-add-vsan-proc).

 Regional network high availability is not currently supported.
 You cannot include a network edge in a highly available VDC.
 {: restriction}